 - The southern footpath along Centre Road will be protected from excessive overshadowing through the proposed height limits.
 The shadow analysis demonstrates that sunlight will be maintained to footpath from 10am on September 22.
-This will support the role of the footpath as a key public space at times where it is likely to be more active. - The desired mid rise scale of the centre will be achieved with maximum building heights of 5-6 storeys.
+This will support the role of the footpath as a key public space at times where it is likely to be more active. - The desired mid rise scale of the centre will be achieved with maximum building heights of 5 storeys.
 These height supports additional intensification and development in the centre which is consistent with the planning policy context outlined in Part 1 of this report.
-A 6 storey height limit is proposed for larger sites within the precinct as they could support this height and transition appropriately to the adjoining residential areas.
 Residential areas are also located to the north which means there will be no shadow impacts from new development.
-A slightly lower 5 storey height limit has been applied to sites at the western end of the centre because of their shallower depths.
 Setbacks of 5m for development above 3 storeys will ensure the street wall is dominant in the streetscape when viewed from the opposite footpath.
 The long cross section shown in Figure 33 demonstrates that the proposed building scale transitions appropriately to the surrounding General Residential Zoned areas, which has a maximum allowable building height of 3 storeys. - The human scale of the streetscape will be maintained by providing a street wall of 3 storeys (11.0m).
 This will be combined with requirements for vertical and horizontal articulation to ensure the bulk of the street wall is minimised.
-Although this height is taller than existing one and two storey shopfronts, it is a scale that will not overwhelm the streetscape as demonstrated by recently constructed examples in the centre.
+Although this height is taller than existing one and two storey shopfronts, it is a scale that will not overwhelm the streetscape as demonstrated by recently constructed examples in the centre. - The amenity of adjoining residential areas will be protected by applying rear upper level setbacks and applying additional requirements through Clause 54, 55

-- The amenity of adjoining residential areas will be protected by applying rear upper level setbacks and applying additional requirements through Clause 54, 55 and 58 of the Glen Eira Planning Scheme.
+- and 58 of the Glen Eira Planning Scheme.
 The shadow testing demonstrates that the proposed building heights can be achieved whilst maintaining sunlight to private open space to adjoining residential areas. - The built form framework will support internal amenity of dwellings (outlook and access to daylight) by achieving a minimum building separation of 9 metres at upper floors (using a 4.5m upper floor setback).

-Precinct Specific Setback Requirements

-Direct Residential Interface - Refer to Precinct Specific Setback Requirements
+- Laneway / Residential Interface Refer to Precinct Specific Setback Requirements - Direct Residential Interface Refer to Precinct Specific Setback Requirements